Cosmic Air

 Cosmic Air Pvt.
 Ltd. (Nepali: कस्मिक एयर) was an airline based in Kathmandu, Nepal.
 It operated scheduled domestic and international services out of Tribhuvan International Airport.
-After already having been forced to temporarily suspended flights in 2005 and 2006 due to budgetary constraints, Cosmic Air ceased its operations in 2008.
+After already having been forced to temporarily suspend flights in 2005 and 2006 due to budgetary constraints, Cosmic Air ceased its operations in 2008.

 History

 Cosmic Air was established in 1997 as a company wholly owned by Captain RP Pradhan.
 Flight operations started on 1 January 1998 with two Mil Mi-17 helicopters.
 In August 1998 Dornier 228 aircraft were added to the fleet.
 In October 2004 Cosmic Air acquired its first 105-seat Fokker 100 aircraft on lease from AerCap.
 In January and April 2005 two further airplanes of this type were leased to Cosmic Air.

 At its height in 2005 international services were launched.
 Financial problems became public in November of the same year, when the airline had to halt its domestic operations after the state-owned Nepal Oil Corporation refused to sell it fuel unless it cleared past debts of 125 million rupees.
 Operations were restarted after Cosmic Air managed to pay its first instalment of 5 million rupees.
 Still, Cosmic Air incurred a loss of 620 million rupees for 2005.

 Another temporary suspension of operations occurred on 14 October 2006 due technical problems with the airline's only operational Fokker 100 aircraft forcing it to be grounded at Tribhuvan International Airport.

 On 1 January 2007, India provided a temporary maintenance and operational base at New Delhi.
 By, then Cosmic air flew only to Kolkata, Mumbai and Varanasi also, limited cargo flights continued into India western provinces Gujarat Ahmedabad.

 After one year of suspension of its operations, Cosmic Air restarted scheduled services in October 2007.

 In 2008, Cosmic Air ceased its operations.
 According to The Kathmandu Post, this was caused mostly by the price war between the three biggest private airlines of Nepal at that time, Cosmic Air, Buddha Air and Yeti Airlines.

 On 10 January 2010, the Civil Aviation Authority of Nepal officially retracted Cosmic Air's Air operator's certificate.